-The 9-1-1 Communications Centre is staffed with a 9-1-1/Communications Manager, four Communication Shift Supervisors and 10 Communicators, and is aligned to coincide with the four platoon system.
+The Communications Division is staffed with a 9-1-1/Communications Manager, four Communications Supervisors and 12 Communicators, and is aligned to coincide with the four platoon system.
 The communications staff is responsible for the handling of emergency and non-emergency calls from the public.

-The Peterborough Police Communications Unit is the Public Safety Answering Point (PSAP) for the residents of Peterborough as well as the Townships of Selwyn and Cavan Monaghan.
+The Service’s Communications Unit is the Public Safety Answering Point for the residents of Peterborough as well as the Townships of Selwyn and Cavan Monaghan.
 Communication staff are highly trained professionals that are responsible for receiving and prioritizing emergency calls, dispatching and down streaming emergency medical and fire calls to our emergency partners.

-The Communications unit also received 3,865 no answer calls.
+In 2019 the Communications Unit also received 4,957 no answer calls.
 These are calls where the caller hangs up upon emergency operators answering the line.
 It is the responsibility of the Communication Centre to call back every no answer call and ensure the callers wellbeing and dispatch emergency services if required.

 In 2017 the first phase of the security camera system upgrade was completed to replace the end-of-life failing camera system.
 Phase III, the final stage of the Security Camera CCTV replacement project was completed in 2019.